Resources for Advisors

 - Assist officers in understanding their duties, administering programs and plans, organizing projects and making appropriate transitions.

 - See that continuity of the organization is preserved through a constitution, minutes, files and traditions.
+All documents are encouraged to be stored on the organization's OspreyHub page.

 - Encourage use of parliamentary procedures and that meetings are run in an orderly, efficient manner.

-- Encourage students to understand and apply democratic principles, including recognition of minority opinions and rights.
+- Encourage students to understand and apply democratic principles, including recognition of minority opinions and rights

 - Be a facilitator both among officers and between officers and members.